 Delta Improves Maintenance Efficiencies With RFID

 Many large companies struggle to manage maintenance of their fleets, manufacturing machines and other complex assets.
 Delta Air Lines, which operates more than 5,000 flights daily across an extensive domestic and international network, is no exception.
-Five years ago, Delta began using RFID in its maintenance operations, tagging onboard aircraft equipment that must be managed for both presence and expiration date.
-Learn how the firm is deploying RFID technology to better serve its internal and external customers.
-Gain an understanding of the additional RFID projects that are underway, including internal logistics, tool management, equipment security checks and maintenance support equipment tracking.
+Six years ago, Delta began using RFID in its maintenance operations, tagging onboard aircraft equipment that must be managed for both presence and expiration date.
+Gain an understanding of how the RFID program at Delta has matured and learn how the firm is deploying RFID technology to more efficiently manage over 250,000 items on its fleet of more than 800 aircraft.

 Speaker: Rick Lewis, Business Analyst, Aircraft Maintenance, DELTA